iLib-js/conditionalInstall/README.md

 ### v1.0.2

 - now while installing the conditional dependencies, it ignores any automatically run scripts you may have set up in your package.json .
-The original run of npm install will run those scripts properly have the conditional install is complete.
+The original run of npm install will run those scripts properly once the conditional install is complete.
+This prevents a recursive install loop.

 ### v1.0.1